Continuing Professional Development (CPD)

 CONTINUING PROFESSIONAL DEVELOPMENT

 The Society is committed to providing members with guidance on Continuing Professional Development (CPD).
 Professional development is at the centre of the aspirations of the Society and we are keen that members take part.
 Registration with the Engineering Council carries an obligation through their code of conduct for professional development.
-From 2016 all registrants will be obliged to record CPD.
+From 2019 it is mandatory to record CPD for registrants.
 More information about Engineering Council requirements here.

 The Society provides an online portal for Continuing Professional Development. mycareerpath can be found in the Members Only area of the website and is available by registering for this part of the website.
 If you have any questions about CPD or mycareerpath, please call the SaRS office on 0161 393 8411.